 Ezra Fitch was president of the American Waltham Watch Company and then of the Waltham Watch Company.

 Their daughter, Helen, lived with them until her marriage in April of 1913 to Julian P. Fairchild, a banker in New York.

-Ezra and Helen Fitch continued to live at 246 Beacon during the 1921-1922 winter season, but moved thereafter to Manchester.
+Ezra and Helen Fitch continued to live at 246 Beacon during the 1921-1922 winter season, but moved thereafter to West Newton.

 On April 12, 1922, 246 Beacon was purchased from Ezra Fitch by Josephine (Cable) Wing, the wife of Daniel Gould Wing, president of the First National Bank.
 They previously had lived in West Newton.

 On April 1, 1926, 246 Beacon was purchased from Josephine Wing by 250 Beacon Street, Inc. As part of the transaction, the Wings entered into a lease to continue living at 246 Beacon until September 1, 1927.

 250 Beacon Street, Inc., had been formed by William W. Cherney and David Carlin, trustees of the Kilsyth Realty Trust, to own and build a new apartment building at 250 Beacon, replacing the existing townhouses at 250 and 252 Beacon.
 When it purchased 246 Beacon, 250 Beacon Street, Inc., entered into a mortgage with the Kilsyth Realty Trust which it then assigned to Levertt A. Haskell.